 You don’t need to be a mechanic

 One of the most experienced bike travellers I have ever met on the road (who has been riding on and off round-the-world for decades) didn’t know where his spark plug was.
 You’d be surprised at how well backstreet mechanics can fix and bodge anything together, anywhere in the world for peanuts.
 Don’t let the mechanical side of things put you off.
 It’s a good idea to understand the basics but you certainly don’t need to know how to strip your bike and will learn loads as you travel anyway.
-Click here for our guide to preparing your own Adventure Bike Tool Kit.
+Check out our tool kit guide for info on how to prep your own kit.

 You don’t need the most expensive bike